miguelduartedev/Interactive-Maps/README.md

 - https://restcountries.com/

-Using SVG maps from "simplemaps" (maps slightly altered through Inkscape and by changing the SVG code by hand)
+Using SVG maps from "simplemaps" (maps were slightly altered through the use of Inkscape and by changing the SVG code by hand)

 - https://simplemaps.com/